OliviaRuyinZhang/WeBWork/README.md

 ### Code Review
 We individually conducted code review and got together to discuss our findings.
 [Here](https://drive.google.com/file/d/1z9PObnjwZjBa-xFHlrXZTirhLWe--yDO/view?usp=sharing) is a video of our debriefing.

+## Deliverable 6: Final Product
+### Sprint 6
+##### November 20, 2017
+For this sprint, we implmented:
+- A feedback user interface on student's dashboard
+- A user interface for instructors to view all the students' feedback.
+- An application logo to the user's login page
+- A submission summary window for students to view their answers correctness for each submission
+- A personal information interface for students to enter their first name, last name and student number when they register
+- A personal information interface for instructors to enter their first name, last name and invite code when they register
+- A personal information interface for the admin instructor to enter their first name, last name and allow admin instructor to set the invite code for all other instructors and TAs
+For this sprint, we refactored the code in:
+- RegisterStudentInfo
+- RegisterInstructorInfo
+- StudentListingGUI
+- InsturctorListingGUI

+### WeBWorK Welcome Page

+### Personal Information Interface

+### Submission Summary

+### Send Feedback

+### View Feedback

 ### User Instructions
 ##### Setup
 - Due to usage of an external library, JavaMail, if the program is being run through an IDE, the user must reconfigure their java build path to access the library.
 The API is found as 5 jar files in the "lib" folder in the project and you must add them to your build path.